riyazuddinb/ArgoCD-End_to_End_Deployment_Gitops_Project/README.md

 The Argo CD application will deploy the Go web application to a Kubernetes cluster.
 The application will be automatically synced with the Git repository, ensuring that the application is always up to date.

 ## Conclusion

+This project demonstrates how DevOps practices can be applied to a simple Go web application.
+By leveraging Docker, GitHub Actions, and Argo CD, we achieve containerization, automated CI/CD, and GitOps-driven deployment.
+This ensures faster delivery, consistency, and reliability across development and production environments.